ombelinedej/JavaScript/README.md

 *open console
 "cmd + alt + i"

-See the magic
+See the magic.
-Be nice, I did my best
+Be nice, I did my best.

-If you don't have a mac, I'm very sorry, I don't know the other commands
+If you don't have a mac, I'm very sorry, I don't know the other commands.